tacknuzz/debank-api-balance-checker/README.md

 - Proxy support for rate limit handling.
 - Concurrency control for speed & efficient processing.

+### Prerequisites
+**Node.js**: The application is built with Node.js.
+You must have Node.js installed to run this tool.
+Download and install it from [Node.js official website](https://nodejs.org/en/download/).

 ### Installation
 1. Clone the repository (or directly download and extract manually):
 ```bash